 • 50 feet marine rope

 • 1 small oil tank

 • 15 skylights

-For this he was condemned to 10 years of hard labor.
+For this made up list he was condemned to 10 years of hard labor.
 While the rest of the government kept on stealing and killing.